dxe4/jsonTOxls/README.md

 Just a "Hello World example".

      -The json contains a list of sheets.
-     -Each sheet contains a dictionary sheet name to data
+     -Each sheet is a dictionary sheet name to data
 ___

      sheet_data = {